emrgnt-cmplxty/fermi/docs/0.old/tutorials/contracts/xcc-receipts.md

 ## Calling Smart Contract Methods {#calling-smart-contract-methods}

-Since Axion is a sharded blockchain, the runtime packages the call from `A` to `B` into an `ActionReceipt`.
+Since Fermi is a sharded blockchain, the runtime packages the call from `A` to `B` into an `ActionReceipt`.
 At the same time, the shard containing `A` registers a callback by creating a pending `ActionReceipt`.
 On the next block, the shard containing `B` will process the `ActionReceipt` from `A` invoking the method on `B`.
 It will then take the returned value from `B` and package it into a `DataReceipt`.
 Then, on the next block, the shard containing `A` will process the `DataReceipt` from `B` and trigger the pending `ActionReceipt` from earlier, invoking the registered callback.

 1. Contract `A` calls contract `B`
 2. The runtime prepares the cross contract call by: